-Over the past two years, we have operated 17 maintream classes.
-The Tanunda Unit currently has 4 classes.
-Many parents and carers volunteer throughout the school in a variety of ways.
-Their contribution is encouraged, valued and celebrated each year.
+Over the past two years, we have operated 17 maintream classes and in 2022 we have 15 mainstresm classes.
+The Tanunda Unit currently has 4 classes 2 Unit Classes and 2 Special Classes.

 Student well-being programs:

 We currently have a Student Well-Being Leader & Pastoral Care Worker leading our student well being initiatives.
 Programs implemented to support Student Well-Being include: